 Journalist (specializing in technology, business and music).
 Politics and media junkie.
 Storyteller.
 Former music scout.
-Read more at the bio page linked in the menu below.

-Also, don't forget to visit my profiles at various social media websites.
+Don't forget to visit my profiles at various social media websites.
 Add me, follow me, e-mail me (firstname.lastname@example.org).
 I love the interaction.
 The full list of social media profiles is available below at Links.

 I was approached by Humber’s marketing department to host one of their video weekly updates, which goes to various televisions at all of their campuses and on their main website.
 It is a lot of fun to do some non-journalism work from time to time.
 Hopefully I can do more in different capacities.